monsterwhat/JMusic/README.md

 ### 🛡️ **Decentralized Architecture & Privacy First**
 - No central servers or cloud dependencies.
 - No telemetry, analytics, or background data collection.
-- Optional P2P sharing only between explicitly approved peers.
-- Shared data (if enabled) is strictly limited to torrent metadata and peer information.

 ### 💾 **Local Data Management**
 - Your entire music library and metadata are stored locally.